 Every Glimmer creator, regardless of location, can use the Reports tab to download all earnings receipts from the previous year for their own reporting purposes.
+Additionally, you may also download a consolidated report displaying all 2024 earnings by heading to the Taxes menu, via the Settings page.
 We highly recommend consulting a tax advisor if you have any questions about how to properly declare earnings in your jurisdiction.

-The content below, meanwhile, applies specifically to U.S. persons and entities.
+The content below applies specifically to U.S. persons and entities.
 If you are not a U.S. person, you are responsible for complying with the rules and regulations within your own jurisdiction.
 We recommend that you consult with a trusted tax expert or advisor, as Glimmer cannot provide tax advice.

 If you are a creator whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Glimmer, you need to report this income on your tax return.

-For the work you did in 2023, you will not receive any type of 1099 form from Glimmer, unless the following was true:
+For the work you did in 2023, you would not receive any type of 1099 form from Glimmer, unless the following was true:

 You are a U.S. Persons and receive over $20,000 with more than 200 transactions through Glimmer.
 In that case you will receive a form called the Form 1099-K (not to be confused with the more common 1099-MISC).
 Under the Internal Revenue Code Section 6050W, Glimmer will file a Form 1099-K form with the IRS for you, and you will receive a copy of your Form 1099-K or 1099-NEC via U.S. Postal Service by January 31.
 Remember that only those who have received over $20,000 in gross payments across more than 200 incoming transactions will receive a 1099-K. If you don’t meet the minimum payment threshold AND transaction count, you will not receive any type of 1099 form.
 For example, if you: